glgoose/cp-uideck/README.md

 Goal: practise CSS/SASS & HTML

-Based on screenshots of a theme (smash) from uideck.com we rebuild the layout.
+Based on screenshots of a theme (smash) from uideck.com we rebuild the layout from scratch.

 ## Repo naming
 `CP-xxxx` **CP** stands for **Clone Project**